Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Bitcoin ABC in Unix.
+Some notes on how to build Freecash in Unix.

 (For FreeBSD specific instructions, see `build-freebsd.md` in this directory.)

 Note
 ---------------------
-Always use absolute paths to configure and compile bitcoin and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile freecash and the dependencies, for example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX